Double your impact

 Alliance for New Music-Theatre

-Following the successful presentations in May at Dumbarton UMC and in July at the DC Capital Fringe, Alliance for New Music-Theatre will present two public readings of selected short works by Ukrainian playwrights:
+We started the Ukrainian Project in 2022.
+Following the successful presentations in May at Dumbarton UMC and in July at the DC Capital Fringe, Alliance for New Music-Theatre presented two public readings of selected short works by Ukrainian playwrights in September at the Lyceum in Alexandria, Virginia and at the Kay Spiritual Life Center on the campus of American University.

-There will be six works presented, woven together in one seamless evening of shared storytelling, including monologues and plays, all commissioned by CITD and written in 2022 by Ukrainian playwrights.
+We presented six works, woven together in one seamless evening of shared storytelling, including monologues and plays, all commissioned by CITD and written in 2022 by Ukrainian playwrights.

-Artistic Director Susan Galbraith and Matty Griffiths selected and co-directed the six short plays from the series, and they will be presented in their English translations.
+Artistic Director Susan Galbraith and Matty Griffiths selected and co-directed the six short plays from the series, and that were presented in English translations.

 The project is part of New Music-Theatre’s commitment to cross-cultural collaboration and integrating music with drama as catalyst for discussion on issues of relevance to our community and the world: changing the conversation through the arts.